Nursing Home Abuse & Negligence

 In Maryland, nursing homes are monitored by the Department of Health and Mental Hygiene.
 Nursing homes are governed by the Code of Maryland Regulations, a set of strict regulations that all of the licensed nursing homes in the state must abide by.
 One of the requirements of the Code says that Maryland nursing homes are to have set of policies and procedures in place that will prevent abuse and neglect of its residents.
 The failure to have these policies in place can serve as grounds for a lawsuit against the nursing home.

 If you believe that a loved one at a nursing facility is being neglected or abused, it is likely that other residents are also being abused or neglected.
 You should not waste any time before speaking with an experienced personal injury attorney who can advise you regarding the proper steps to take.
-If you are worried that an elderly friend or relative who is staying at a nursing home in Maryland or the Washington D.C. area is suffering from nursing home neglect or nursing home abuse, we invite you to call Lebowitz & Mzhen, LLC today for a free, no obligation consultation so that we can assess the situation for you.
+If you are worried that an elderly friend or relative who is staying at a nursing home in Maryland or the Washington D.C. area is suffering from nursing home neglect or nursing home abuse, we invite you to call Lebowitz & Mzhen Personal Injury Lawyers today for a free, no obligation consultation so that we can assess the situation for you.
 You can reach Jack Lebowitz or Vadim Mzhen by e-mail, or call us, toll-free, at 1-800-654-1949.